What Is a Chargeback and How Much Does It Cost?

 A Credit Card Fraud Prevention Tool to Reduce Chargebacks

 3DS is a three-step process that verifies a cardholder’s identity before an online debit or credit card transaction is authorized.
 Instead of being financially responsible for chargebacks, merchants using 3DS can shift the liability for fraudulent transactions to the issuing bank.
 This means businesses that use this security solution can avoid paying hefty chargeback fees if fraud occurs.
 As a leading 3DS provider, TokenEx gives customers the freedom to use our tokens and services with any third party.
-Indeed, this allows customers to work with any processor or provider they want and also gives them the ability to create a layered approach to payment security by combining 3DS with network tokens and Kount fraud protection.
+This flexibility allows customers to work with any processor or provider they want and also gives them the ability to create a layered approach to payment security by combining 3DS with network tokens and Kount fraud protection.

 We hope this article helped explain what a chargeback is and how much it can cost.
 Stay tuned for an upcoming article sharing the top prevention tips for reducing credit card fraud and those pesky chargebacks.